curl/everything-curl/sourcecode-layout.md

 - `CONTRIBUTE`: what to think about when contributing to the project
 - `curl.1`: the curl command line tool man page, in nroff format
 - `curl-config.1`: the curl-config man page, in nroff format
-- `FAQ`: frequently asked questions about various curl related subjects
+- `FAQ`: frequently asked questions about various curl-related subjects
 - `FEATURES`: an incomplete list of curl features
 - `HISTORY`: describes how the project started and has evolved over the years
 - `HTTP2.md`: how to use HTTP/2 with curl and libcurl
 - `HTTP-COOKIES`: how curl supports and works with HTTP cookies
-- `index.html`: a basic html page as a documentation index page
+- `index.html`: a basic HTML page as a documentation index page
 - `INSTALL`: how to build and install curl and libcurl from source
-- `INSTALL.cmake`: how to build curl and libcurl with cmake
+- `INSTALL.cmake`: how to build curl and libcurl with CMake
 - `INSTALL.devcpp`: how to build curl and libcurl with devcpp
 - `INTERNALS`: details curl and libcurl internal structures
 - `KNOWN_BUGS`: list of known bugs and problems